Q&A: (Sweeteners Part 1) What’s the Bitter Truth About Natural and Added Sugars?

 Carbohydrates and Natural Sugars: The Basics 🥦🍎🥛

-Sugar is a fundamental component of our diets, but its definition and implications vary depending on its source and form.
-In dietary terms, natural sugar or simple carbohydrates consisting of carbon, hydrogen and oxygen atoms (CHO) are naturally present in foods i.e. fruits, milk and vegetables or added during food processing.
-Naturally occurring sugars, such as fructose in fruits and lactose in milk, are accompanied by fibre and/or vitamins and minerals, making them nutritionally beneficial.
+Carbohydrates are a fundamental component of our diets.
+In dietary terms, simple carbohydrates or natural sugars are organic molecules that consist of carbon, hydrogen and oxygen atoms (CHO).
+They are naturally present in foods i.e. fruits, milk and vegetables or added during food processing.
+Each gram of carbohydrate and protein provides 17 kilojoules (4 calories).
+Naturally occurring sugars, such as fructose in fruits and lactose in milk, are accompanied by fibre and/or vitamins and minerals, making them nutritionally beneficial because they arrive bundled in a whole-food package that changes how our bodies handle them.

 Guidelines for Carbohydrate Intake 📊🍞